BluRosie/hgss-monexpansion/README.md

 run scripts/makeeggmoves.bat in the root directory

 insert kowaza.narc over top of data/kowaza.narc
+also insert kowaza.narc as narc a229 because i can't tell which one is actually used but they're literally identical

 ### make the baby mon list
 run scripts/makebabymons.bat in the root directory